 10.5 Assignment – Subject to the foregoing, the Customer may not assign, delegate, sub-contract, mortgage, charge or otherwise transfer any or all or its rights and obligations under this Agreement without the prior written consent of the Supplier.
 The Customer may however assign and transfer all of its business provided that the assignee undertakes in writing to the Supplier to be bound by the obligations of the assignor under this Agreement.
 The Supplier shall be permitted to sub-contract the provision of the Services or any part thereof without the prior written consent of the Customer.

-10.6 Notices – written notices for the Supplier shall be sent to: Customer Services Manager: Croner- Limited, 240 Blackfriars Road, London SE1 8NW.
+10.6 Notices – Written notices for the Supplier shall be sent to: Client Experience Manager, 240 Blackfriars Road, London SE1 8NW

 10.7 Governing law and jurisdiction — This Agreement shall be governed and construed in accordance with the laws of England and Wales.
 The Parties hereby irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.